catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-driven-puppet.rst

 ===============================================

-This tutorial will show you how to combine `Ansible`_ and `Puppet`_ to manage a dynamic set of servers on the Catalyst Cloud.
+This tutorial will show you how to combine `Ansible`_ and `Puppet`_ to manage a dynamic set of servers on the Sky TV.
 This way you get the beautifully simple orchestration of Ansible, combined with the vast library of modules available with Puppet.